Creative industry professionals who edit 4K videos and create 3D models appreciate the speed and power of this versatile and durable laptop.

 With impressive battery life, high-end performance, and slick design, this MacBook Air is the thinnest and lightest Apple laptop.

 Reengineered using Apple's proprietary M1 chip, the quiet, fanless MacBook Air is surprisingly powerful for its size and specs.
 Bright 400-nit screen and Dolby Atmos-capable speakers bring music and movies to life.
 Up to 18 hours of battery life.
-Suitable for both casual and professional use given its performance.
+Suitable for casual and professional use.

 Two USB-C ports and a headphone jack are all you get.

 Camera notch can be distracting, especially for movies.
-No USB 3.1 support.
+Lacks USB-A ports.